 Facebook marketers are a demanding bunch.
 That’s fine, unless we’re unreasonable.

-In the case of micromanaging the Reach of individual posts, we are being completely and insanely unreasonable.
+In the case of micromanaging the Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More of individual posts, we are being completely and insanely unreasonable.

 Part of this is Facebook’s fault.
 Part of it is due to an old thinking hangover while more advanced strategies have evolved.
 And some of it is due to pure ignorance.